TomJEllis/Robot-Jerseys/Readme.md

 This archive contains all approved jerseys for the RoboCup Standard Platform League.

-Check the leagues rules documents for design requirements for jerseys.
+Check the leagues [rules document](https://spl.robocup.org/downloads/) for design requirements for jerseys.

 Send new designs via e-mail to rc-spl-tc@lists.robocup.org for approval.